RehabMan/Intel-NUC-DSDT-Patch/README.md

-## Intel "NUC5"/"NUC6"/"NUC7" DSDT patches by RehabMan
+## Intel "NUC5"/"NUC6"/"NUC7"/"NUC8" DSDT patches by RehabMan

 This set of patches/makefile can be used to patch your Intel NUC5/NUC6/NUC7 ACPI.

-The current repository actually uses only on-the-fly patches via config.plist and an additional SSDTs, SSDT-XOSI.aml, etc.  The files here should work for all the Broadwell NUC, Skylake NUC, and Kaby Lake NUC.
+The current repository actually uses only on-the-fly patches via config.plist and an additional SSDTs, SSDT-XOSI.aml, etc.  The files here should work for all the Broadwell NUC, Skylake NUC, Kaby Lake, and Coffee Lake NUC.

 Please refer to this guide thread on tonymacx86.com for a step-by-step process, feedback, and questions: